When to Use Top-Down vs Bottom-Up Forecasting in a Startup Financial Model

 Which assumptions were wrong, and what changes now?

 At the idea stage, a founder does not need a detailed monthly model for every cost line.
-At launch planning, the question changes: what starts when, what cash is required, and what needs to happen before the next milestone?
-At fundraising, both views matter because investors need to understand the opportunity and the operating plan behind it.
+The first task is to understand whether the opportunity is meaningful enough to explore.

 Top-down scenarios can also be useful later as a strategic check.
 If the bottom-up model produces a very small outcome, the founder may need to revisit the target segment, pricing, distribution strategy, or ambition.
 Bottom-up detail is not enough if the overall opportunity is too small.